LinEmsber/Learning_Note/C_language/Generic_selection.md

 # Generic selsection

 ## Introduction
-Provides a way to choose one of several expressions at compile time, based on a type of a controlling expression.

-## source code
-# Generic selsection

-## Introduction
 Provides a way to choose one of several expressions at compile time, based on a type of a controlling expression

 ## source code